christinaflo/ml4fg-rbp/README.md

 $ conda activate rbp
 ```

+Download the data at: https://drive.google.com/file/d/1w--8X0APEYfg-tAHOdH68COm_VOykC6n/view?usp=sharing
-Unzip the data in `data.zip`.
+Unzip it in the top level directly.
 Depending on the`include_graph` parameter in the config, the processing step will differ.
 If it is `True`, the distance matrix will be added to the processed dataset.
 This will take much longer so it is set to `False` by default.

 ##Training